Maine Bounty Hunter Guide: Requirements and Steps

 Bangor, ME 04401

 PO Box 1693

 Professional Investigator Salary and Outlook in Maine

-- Maine Licensed Private Investigator’s Association, Inc. (MLPIA) – A professional association for licensed professional investigators that advocates for public awareness and positive legislation for the investigative community.
+- Maine Licensed Private Investigator’s Association, Inc. (MLPIA): Advocates for public awareness and positive legislation for the investigative community.